Bob Marley: 1976–1979: Relocation to England

 Marley left Jamaica at the end of 1976, and after a month-long "recovery and writing" sojourn at the site of Chris Blackwell's Compass Point Studios in Nassau, Bahamas, arrived in England, where he spent two years in self-imposed exile.

-Whilst in England, he recorded the albums Exodus and Kaya.
+On four successive nights, from 1–4 June 1977, he played with the Wailers at the Rainbow Theatre in London.
+The concert highlights were recorded in the BBC documentary Bob Marley: Live at the Rainbow 1977.

+Whilst in England, Marley recorded the albums Exodus and Kaya.
+In 1978, he recorded the video for the single, "Is This Love", from the Kaya album at the Keskidee centre, a Black-led theatre and arts centre in London.
+Model, Naomi Campbell was one of the children who performed in the video.
 Exodus stayed on the British album charts for 56 consecutive weeks.
 It included four UK hit singles: "Exodus", "Waiting in Vain", "Jamming", and "One Love" (which interpolates Curtis Mayfield's hit, "People Get Ready").
-During his time in London, he was arrested and received a conviction for possession of a small quantity of cannabis.
+During his time in London, Marley was arrested and convicted of possession of a small quantity of cannabis.
 In 1978, Marley returned to Jamaica and performed at another political concert, the One Love Peace Concert, again in an effort to calm warring parties.
 Near the end of the performance, by Marley's request, Michael Manley (leader of then-ruling People's National Party) and his political rival Edward Seaga (leader of the opposing Jamaica Labour Party) joined each other on stage and shook hands.

-Under the name Bob Marley and the Wailers 11 albums were released, four live albums and seven studio albums.
+Under the name Bob Marley and the Wailers, 11 albums were released, four live albums and seven studio albums.
 The releases included Babylon by Bus, a double live album with 13 tracks, was released in 1978 and received critical acclaim.
-This album, and specifically the final track "Jamming" with the audience in a frenzy captured the intensity of Marley's live performances.
+This album, and specifically the final track "Jamming", with the audience in a frenzy, captured the intensity of Marley's live performances.

 1979–1980: Later years

 Survival, a defiant and politically charged album, was released in 1979.
-Tracks such as "Zimbabwe", "Africa Unite", "Wake Up and Live", and "Survival" reflected Marley's support for the struggles of Africans.
+Tracks such as "Zimbabwe", "Africa Unite", "Wake Up and Live" and "Survival" reflected Marley's support for the struggles of Africans.
 His appearance at the Amandla Festival in Boston in July 1979 showed his strong opposition to South African apartheid, which he already had shown in his song "War" in 1976.
-In early 1980, he was invited to perform at 17 April celebration of Zimbabwe's Independence Day.
+In early 1980, Marley was invited to perform at a 17 April celebration of Zimbabwe's Independence Day.

-Uprising (1980) was Bob Marley's final studio album, and is one of his most religious productions; it includes "Redemption Song" and "Forever Loving Jah".
-Confrontation, released posthumously in 1983, contained unreleased material recorded during Marley's lifetime, including the hit "Buffalo Soldier" and new mixes of singles previously only available in Jamaica.
+Uprising (1980) was Marley's final studio album and the last album that was released during his lifetime.
+It is one of his most religious productions, as it includes "Redemption Song" and "Forever Loving Jah".
+Confrontation, released posthumously in 1983, contained unreleased material recorded during Marley's lifetime, including the hit "Buffalo Soldier" and new mixes of singles previously available only in Jamaica.